 An Apostille is the certification of a document by government authorities so that the document is legalised and authenticated for international use.
 It is an international certification comparable to a notarisation in domestic law.
 Countries that have signed up to be part of The Hague Convention for Legalisation of Foreign Public Documents will accept such certified documents between them.

 Such documents may be required if your company is signing legal contracts in a foreign jurisdiction or opening a bank account in a foreign jurisdiction.
 They are also required if you wish to register a branch of your company or a place of business in another country.

-Before the document is apostilled, the document must be signed by a official public officer e.g. in Ireland it includes such officers include the Registrar of Companies and authorised Revenue personnel or else a Notary Public.
-In Ireland the apostille stamp can then be issued by the Consular Section of Irish Department of Foreign Affairs.
+Before the document is apostilled, the document must be signed by an official public officer e.g. in Ireland it includes such officers include the Registrar of Companies and authorised Revenue personnel or else a Notary Public.
+In Ireland, the apostille stamp can then be issued by the Consular Section of Irish Department of Foreign Affairs.
 The apostille stamp verifies the authenticity of this signature so that it is a genuine and official document for international use.

 Documents that would be commonly required to be authenticated and apostilled would include the following: